 The OIG is examining the Department’s oversight of asset seizure activities, with a focus on assessing the scope of federal seizure operations and the success rate of those actions, as well as the nature and extent of Department-organized or funded asset seizure training initiatives.
 The OIG’s review will cover the policies, practices, documentation, and outcomes of these activities and training programs for FY 2007 through FY 2014.

-The Tribal Justice Infrastructure Program (TJIP), formerly the Correctional Systems and Correctional Alternatives on Tribal Lands Program, funds the planning and construction of new or renovation of existing tribal justice facilities, as well as community-based alternatives to help prevent and control jail overcrowding due to alcohol and other substance abuse-related crime.
-OJP’s Bureau of Justice Assistance (BJA) administers the TJIP in coordination with the Bureau of Indian Affairs, within the Department of the Interior, which, with tribal grantees, is responsible for supporting, operating, and maintaining the correctional facilities.
-The OIG’s audit will assess OJP’s management and oversight of the TJIP, including the contracting activities of program grantees, and determine the extent of OJP’s cooperation and coordination with the Bureau of Indian Affairs to ensure efficient and effective correctional services in Indian Country.
+The Tribal Justice Infrastructure Program (TJIP), formerly the Correctional Systems and Correctional Alternatives on Tribal Lands Program, funds the planning and construction of new, or renovation of existing, tribal justice facilities.
+It also funds community-based alternatives to help prevent and control jail overcrowding due to alcohol and other substance abuse-related crime.
+OJP’s Bureau of Justice Assistance (BJA) administers the TJIP in coordination with the Department of the Interior’s BIA, which with tribal grantees, is responsible for supporting, operating, and maintaining the correctional facilities.
+The OIG’s audit will assess OJP’s management and oversight of the funding provided under the TJIP, including the contracting activities of grantees, and determine the extent of OJP’s cooperation and coordination with the BIA to ensure efficient and effective correctional services in Indian Country.

 Pre-trial diversion and drug court programs are alternatives to incarceration that enable prosecutors, judges, and correctional officials to divert certain offenders from traditional criminal justice proceedings into programs designed to address the underlying cause for criminal behavior.
 This OIG audit will evaluate the design and implementation of the programs, variances in the usage of the programs among the U.S. Attorneys’ Offices, and costs savings associated with successful program participants.